rubienr/wacom/readme.md

 # Yet another Wacom Tool

-This tool allows a Wacom configuration beyond the limitations of the Wacom configuration UIs in KDE Plasma and Gnome 2/3 or similar.
+This tool allows a Wacom configuration beyond the limitations of the built-in configuration UIs of KDE Plasma, Gnome 2/3 or similar.

-It is based on `xsetwacom`, `XBindKeys`, `xinput` and `xrandr`.
+It is based on `xsetwacom`, `XBindKeys`, `xinput` and `xrandr`, doesn't depend on the desktop environment but requires X11 (no Wayland).

+**Sample configurations are available for:**
+- Express Key Remote Pad
+- Intuos BT
+- Intuos Pro
+- Cintiq 22HDT, Cintiq 22HD
+- Cintiq 21UX

 **Noteworthy features:**